 James Man – Ever since I bought my Black Tot bottle, I see references to Navy rums wherever I go.
 And so it is here: James Man was a sugar broker and barrel maker who in 1784 secured the exclusive contract to supply rum to the British Navy.
 And now, more than two centuries later, his descendants, running a company called ED&F Man still trade in sugar and molasses (they are a general merchant of agricultural commodities).
 By the way, Man held the rum contract for 186 years – although not exclusively so for that whole time – which ended on…yup, Black Tot Day.

 Silvano Samaroli – Silvano, an Italian craft bottler who started with whisky in 1968, makes this list because he may have been the first bottler to source rum, age it and issue it under his on label as a craft product in its own right.
-To this day I have never tasted a Samaroli (many of my correspondents wonder what my malfunction is), but by all accounts, the man’s work is superb.
+To this day I have tasted few Samaroli rums (many of my correspondents wonder what my malfunction is), but what little I’ve tried says the man’s work is superb.
 He died in 2017, and Fabio Rossi and Luca Gargano are his intellectual heirs.

 John Gibbons – a RumXP member, rum judge, bar-trawler, independent spirit ambassador, cocktail enthusiast and rum lover.
 Moved to UK in 2010.
 Started the website Cocktail Cloister (no updates since 2011) and the Glasgow Rum Club.
 Does not appear to have been very active since 2013, but maybe the XP page has simply not been updated.
 I’ve met him a few times in Berlin, a really cool dude.

 Leonardo Isla De Rum – another XP member, Leonardo Pinto has been a rum enthusiast since 2008, and curates his rum-themed website Isladerum.
 Nothing unusual with all this; but Leonardo has gone a step further, developing the Italian Rum Festival (ShowRum) as well as acting as a consultant for brands that wish to enter the Italian market.
 Honestly, I feel like a rank amateur next to people with such commitment and drive.